 Australian Biological Resources Study

-This checklist has links to approximately 1600 illustrations, mostly colour photographs by Bill Malcolm, Alan Archer, Jack Elix and Neil McCracken, photographs and line-art by Pat McCarthy, and habit and anatomical photographs by Armin Mangold.
+This checklist has links to more than 2000 illustrations, mostly colour photographs by Bill Malcolm, Alan Archer, Jack Elix and Neil McCracken, photographs and line-art by Pat McCarthy, and habit and anatomical photographs by Armin Mangold.
 Click on the camera icons or hyperlinks to view the images.
-In addition, there are links to more than 2200 taxon descriptions, many with distribution maps.
-The checklist also contains 3026 nomenclatural and taxonomic synonyms and names that have been misapplied to Australian specimens.
+In addition, there are links to about 2200 taxon descriptions, many with distribution maps.
+The checklist also contains 3101 nomenclatural and taxonomic synonyms and names that have been misapplied to Australian specimens.

 * Accepted name based on an Australian type specimen